openaccessapp/Documentation/README.md

 The idea of AccessApp was concieved by Alice Mesnard and Paul Seabright in their article https://voxeu.org/article/easing-lockdown-digital-applications-can-help.

-T. E. Shaw enabled the implementation by involving Aux Nederlands B.V. who provided the first paid designers and developers.
+Charlie Cox and T.E.
+Shaw enabled the implementation by involving Digytle (London) and Aux Nederlands B.V.
+(Amsterdam), who provided the first designers and developers.

 OHIOH and FH Kiel became the first Institutional Partners.